htinlinnag1993/task-management-rest-api/README.md

 ## Authentication & Authorization:
 - Currently using JWT in combination with user-created username and password.
 A good alternative would be using a 3rd party SSO/authenticator such Google, etc. to avoid handling authentication and let the 3rd party service handle that.
-- Currently using authorization header and/or cookie-session, and storing session on the client side.
-The client can send the authorization JWT through session or authorization header.
+- Currently using authorization header with JWT and not storing JWT in any kind of session.
+The client can send the authorization JWT through authorization header.
 A better way would be using express-session and storing session on a datastore(preferrably key-value store such as Redis or MongoDB) on the server side.

 ## Logging